A study in patients with SMA showed SPINRAZA® (nusinersen)

 Real-life practice.
 Real-life patients.

-The efficacy of SPINRAZA (12 mg) for later-onset SMA was demonstrated in CHERISH, a phase 3, sham-controlled pivotal trial.
+The efficacy of SPINRAZA Low Dose Regimen (12mg loading doses/12 mg Maintenance doses) for later-onset SMA was demonstrated in CHERISH, a phase 3, sham-controlled pivotal trial.
 Study duration was 15 months and included 126 patients aged 2 to 9 years at screening.

-• Primary endpoint: Least-squares mean change from baseline in motor function as measured by HFMSE at 15 months
+• Primary outcome measured: Least-squares mean change from baseline in motor function as measured by HFMSE at 15 months

 • Results: SPINRAZA: 3.9-point change; untreated: -1.0-point change

-• The most common side effects were fever, vomiting, headache, and back pain
+• The most common adverse reactions were fever, vomiting, headache, and back pain

 HFMSE, Hammersmith Functional Motor Scale—Expanded; SMA, spinal muscular atrophy.